Competitive local exchange carrier

 A competitive local exchange carrier (CLEC) is a North American telecommunications provider classification that emerged based on the competition model of the Telecommunications Act of 1996 in the United States.
-The act required the previously established incumbent local exchange carrier (ILEC) in each local market to provide infrastructure hosting and services to CLECs to enable competition with the ILEC.
+The act required the previously established incumbent local exchange carrier (ILEC) in each local market to provide infrastructure hosting and services to CLECs to enable competition with the ILEC over the Public switched telephone network (PTSN).
+With many providers releasing fibreoptics to the premises much of the legislation concerning competition over the copper twisted pair (Landline) network to the premises has become void.

 Background

 Local exchange carriers (LECs) are characterized as incumbent (ILECs) or competitive (CLECs).
 The ILECs are usually the original, monopoly LEC in a given area, and receive different regulatory treatment from the newer CLECs.
 A data local exchange carrier (DLEC) is a CLEC specializing in DSL services by leasing lines from the ILEC and reselling them to Internet service providers (ISPs).

 History

 CLECs evolved from the competitive access providers (CAPs) that began to offer private line and special access services in competition with the ILECs beginning in 1985.
 The CAPs (such as Teleport Communications Group (TCG) and Metropolitan Fiber Systems (MFS)) deployed fiber optic systems in the central business districts of the largest U.S. cities (New York, Chicago, Boston, etc.) A number of state public utilities commissions, particularly New York, Illinois, and Massachusetts, encouraged this competition.
 By the early 1990s, the CAPs began to install switches in their fiber systems.
 Initially, they offered a "shared PBX" service with these switches and interconnected with the ILECs as end users rather than as co-carriers.
 However, the New York Public Service Commission authorized the nation's first CLEC when it required New York Telephone (the ILEC) to allow Teleport Communications Group's switches in New York City to connect as peers.
 Other states followed New York's lead so that, by the mid-1990s, most of the large states had authorized local exchange competition.